 Forgivable Education Loans for Service (FELS)

-The Forgivable Education Loans for Service Program was established by the North Carolina Assembly to provide assistance to qualified students who are committed to working in North Carolina in designated critical employment shortage professions.
+The Forgivable Education Loans for Service Program was established by the North Carolina Assembly to assist qualified students who are committed to working in North Carolina in designated critical employment shortage professions.
 For information on deadlines, eligibility, value, and application procedure, please visit the CFNC website.

 Federal Public Service Loan Forgiveness Program